Get E-Book

 destroyed

-Those names are a practical reading model rather than a promise about exact internal field names.
-The public flags and events expose enough of it: connecting, pending, destroyed, closed, readyState, connect, end, and close.
+Those names are not a promise about internal field names.
+They are a useful way to read the public flags and events - connecting, pending, destroyed, closed, readyState, connect, end, and close.

 readyState can help during debugging.
 It reports string states such as opening, open, readOnly, writeOnly, and closed.
-Use it for diagnostics.
-Events and explicit protocol state usually produce cleaner application code.
+Use it in logs and diagnostics.
+For application protocol logic, your own state machine is usually cleaner.

 The internal path also explains why a socket error can arrive after the operation that caused it.
-JavaScript writes bytes.
+Your code writes bytes.
 Native code submits a write.
 The kernel later reports failure. libuv delivers completion.
 Node emits error.
 The original function returned long ago.
-That is normal asynchronous I/O, but sockets make it visible because the peer can change state at any point.
+That is normal asynchronous I/O, and sockets make it very visible because the peer can change state at any moment.

 Before and After listen()